PicoCreator/list-of-meetup-alternatives/README.md

 - **federation:** basic import from live sites, using a CLI command (on a cron schedule?)

 Most feature complete, one-to-one with meetup.com, as it was part of its original design goals.

-Its the only project to recognize the need for federation of events.
+More importantly its the only project to recognize the need for federation of events.

 ### Agorakit
 [GIT](https://github.com/philippejadin/agorakit) - [DEMO](https://app.agorakit.org/groups)